-Cattle, pigs, chickens, goats, sheep, dogs, cats, fish, rats, and mice have all been genetically altered or genetically engineered (GE) safely in research investigations.
+Cattle, pigs, chickens, goats, sheep, dogs, cats, fish, rats, and mice have all been Genetically Altered (GE) safely in research investigations.
 More is known about genes and the qualities that they govern as scientists sequence the genomes of domestic animals.
 We can carefully transfer genes that govern favourable qualities into another animal's genome, resulting in the GE animal possessing that trait.